nadrojisk/AUbatch/assets/doc/report.md

 ```

 \newpage

 ## Two Second Arrival

+Here we show how the scheduling algorithms differ when they do not arrive at the same time.

 ### First Come First Served, 5 Jobs, Arrival Time 2, Priority Range 0-5, CPU Burst Range 0-10

 ```
 > [? for menu]: test bench1 fcfs 5 2 5 0 10
 Benchmark is running please wait...